DOGS WITH SPECIAL FACES

 ENTROPION (TURNED IN EYELIDS) - The shortened face leads to rolling of the eyelids in such away that the eyelashes or even haired skin can rub on the eye.
 This is not only uncomfortable but will damage the eye.
 Some dogs have eyelids that droop (or turn out) in one area but turn inwards in another area (usually the corner of the eye).
 Surgical correction may be needed to protect the eye and restore comfort.

 "DRY EYE" (KERATOCONJUNCTIVITIS SICCA) - Brachycephalic breeds tend to get more than their share of tear production problems.
 In this situation, inadequate tears are produced and a thick goopy yellow eye discharge results.
-The eye pigments in response to the irritation can becomes blind if treatment is not instituted.
+In response to the irritation the eye develops pigmentation and can become blind if treatment is not instituted.
 This condition is treatable with medication so it is important to recognize it before it progresses to a point where vision is lost and the goal is simply restoring comfort.
 For more information on KCS click here.

 RISK OF PROPTOSIS - Recognize the prominence of the eyes on these dogs.
 The bony eye sockets are very shallow.
 This means that any blow to the back of the head, even a fairly minor one, can cause an eye to pop from its socket and require surgical replacement or even removal of the eye.
 This can happen also with too much pulling against the leash if the pet is wearing a collar.
 You may wish to consider a harness for your pet.
 Traumatic proptosis is frequently blinding to the eye.